michaeluno/admin-page-framework/coding_standard.md

 ## Function and Method Naming ##

-Add the underscore prefix for internal private/protected methods.
+Add the underscore prefix for internal methods regardless of the scope.
+The *internal* means that the user will not need to use it.

 	_fomrmatArray();